Picture this scenario:

 Another Pew Research Center study shows that Gen Zers are early mobile adopters and are native to messaging.
 They also seek on-demand content and prioritize gaming.
 Here’s a snapshot of how technology is shaping the lives of American teens and young adults:

 There’s no wonder that social media platforms are often the jump-off point for Gen Zers to engage in digital commerce.
-Pew Research has found that:
+Some key insights about Gen Z social media usage include:

 Gen Z has a penchant for authenticity, a trait carried over from its predecessor.
 They have developed a personal brand, discerning tastes, and unconventional choices shaped by technological advancements and information overload.
 They have zero tolerance for BS, and they recognize their irascible nature as an appropriate response to injustices in society.
 They are armchair critics and keyboard warriors, but would set differences aside to connect and mobilize around causes and interests.